Friday, May 23, 2025

 While it breaks my heart, I don't see such distress as a bad thing, as it means people are paying attention.
 Support and a chance to share with like~minded others is needed, though, to reorient and find a wholesome response to what is occurring.

 Therefore, I will be facilitating a day~long collage/vision boarding event on March 15th, with my dear friend Ksenya O'Banion.
 This in~person gathering will be held in Pueblo, with online attendance offered for those who are homebound or live out of the area.
-Ceremony and small group discussion will be woven throughout the day, which will be divided into two parts.
+(Please note: this event has been rescheduled for April 19th in~person, with an online option planned for the future) Ceremony and small group discussion will be woven throughout the day, which will be divided into two parts.

 The morning will offer an opportunity to give voice to our reactions and express them through images, words and color.
 With those truths told, the afternoon will find us freed up to turn our attention to how we'd like to respond to the realities of this time, both internally and outwardly, again creating a visual, this one to hold our personal intentions.